Phrygia: Peak and destruction of the Phrygian kingdom

 According to the classical historians Strabo, Eusebius and Julius Africanus, the king of Phrygia during this time was another Midas.
 This historical Midas is believed to be the same person named as Mita in Assyrian texts from the period and identified as king of the Mushki.
-Scholars figure that Assyrians called Phrygians "Mushki" because the Phrygians and Mushki, an eastern Anatolian people, were at that time campaigning in a joint army.
+Scholars believe that the Assyrians called Phrygians "Mushki" because the Phrygians and Mushki, an eastern Anatolian people, were at that time campaigning in a joint army against Assyria.
 This Midas is thought to have reigned over Phrygia at the peak of its power from about 720 BC to about 695 BC (according to Eusebius) or 676 BC (according to Julius Africanus).
-An Assyrian inscription mentioning "Mita", dated to 709 BC, during the reign of Sargon of Assyria, suggests Phrygia and Assyria had struck a truce by that time.
+Phrygia engaged in military conflict with Assyria from 715 BC with both vying for control of Neo-Hittite lands in central Anatolia that Assyria regarded as its territory.
+An Assyrian inscription mentioning "Mita", dated to 709 BC, during the reign of Sargon of Assyria, suggests Phrygia had offered its submission and struck a truce by that time.
 This Midas appears to have had good relations and close trade ties with the Greeks, and reputedly married an Aeolian Greek princess.

 A system of writing in the Phrygian language developed and flourished in Gordium during this period, using a Phoenician-derived alphabet similar to the Greek one.
 A distinctive Phrygian pottery called Polished Ware appears during this period.

 However, the Phrygian Kingdom was then overwhelmed by Cimmerian invaders, and Gordium was sacked and destroyed.
 According to Strabo and others, Midas committed suicide by drinking bulls' blood.